-The Regional Coastal Resilience Assessments are unique in that they not only take into account the immediate coastline, as many other studies have done, but also focus on inland areas that can often directly contribute to coastal flood-related issues.
-For instance, intense rain and riverine flooding that then drains directly to the coast can exacerbate coastal flooding.
-The boundary of the Regional Assessments follow the U.S. Environmental Protection Agency's (EPA) designated coastal watersheds, which are watersheds that drain directly to the ocean and are represented at a hydrologic unit code eight scale (HUC-8).
+The Regional Coastal Resilience Assessments are unique in that they not only take into account the immediate coastline, but also focus on inland areas that can often directly contribute to coastal flood-related issues.
+For instance, intense rain and riverine flooding that drains directly to the coast can exacerbate coastal flooding.
+The boundary of the Regional Assessments follow the U.S. Environmental Protection Agency's (EPA) designated coastal watersheds, which are hydrologic unit code eight (HUC-8)2 watersheds that drain directly to the ocean or watersheds that are tidally influenced or particularly low lying.
 Watershed boundaries are represented using a hierarchical system of nesting hydrologic units at various scales, each with an assigned HUC (Figure 2).
 The HUC-8 scale is the sub-basin level, analogous to medium-sized river basins.
 For the island regions of Puerto Rico, U.S. Virgin Islands, Hawai'i, the Commonwealth Northern Mariana Islands, Guam, and American Samoa, the HUC-8 watersheds cover each island entirely and thus the Assessments include the entire area of each populated island.